josh146/google_embed/README.rst

 Google-Embed is a Pelican_ plugin providing restucturedText directives to allow easy embedding of Google+ (for example a public post or album) and Google Maps.

+`Live examples <http://iza.ac/posts/2014/03/google-embed/>`_ can also be viewed from a Pelican-built website.

 .. _Pelican: http://getpelican.com